David Lerner Associates: FINRA complaints and investigations

 In May 2011, the Financial Industry Regulatory Authority (FINRA) filed a class action lawsuit against David Lerner Associates, charging the firm with misleading investors by marketing unsuitable products to them and conducting insufficient due diligence on the company that managed its real estate funds.

 In October 2012, David Lerner Associates agreed to settle with FINRA for $14 million without admitting or denying the charges.
 Lerner was fined $250,000 and suspended from the securities industry for one year, and head trader William Mason fined $200,000 and suspended for six months.

 In April 2013, U.S. District Judge Kiyo A. Matsumoto dismissed the class action lawsuit, ruling that investors had received sufficient disclosure to understand the risks of investing in its trusts.
 In her opinion, Judge Matsumoto wrote, “Plaintiffs’ belabored Complaint appears only to confirm that the Apple REITs are currently functioning in exactly the manner that was anticipated and disclosed in the REITs’ prospectuses and other offering documents.”

-In December 2015, the FINRA arbitration panel dismissed, with prejudice, all claims in the FINRA customer arbitration against David Lerner Associates.

 FINRA operatives opened investigations into Daniel Lerner, an executive vice president of the firm and child of its founder, in 2022; and CEO Martin Walcoe in 2024.